 Watch out for Sunburn and Mosquitoes in Riviera Maya!

 If you are staying in the center of Playa Del Carmen, we advise you to buy them at the Megastore, they are more economical.
 Lemongrass essential oil (among others) is also a good natural mosquito repellant.

-Remember to put bikini (for sunburns) and tiger balm (for insect bites) in your suitcase.
+Remember to pack sunscreen and mosquito repellent in your suitcase.
 Some roads in the region are natural and can cause transportation sickness for those subject to them.
 Consider taking lozenges which will also be useful for seasickness.

 Cancún International Airport is located 16 km south of the city of Cancún and 50 km north of Playa Del Carmen.

 To go to Playa Del Carmen: ADO bus from the airport to the terminal (5ta Avenida and Avenida Juárez).

 Route: 1 hour.
 Cost: 218 $ MXN = 10 € approx.

 To go to the center of Cancún: ADO bus from the airport.
 Cost: MXN $ 78 = approx € 3.50